Bridge and Tunnel (Agent Carter): Marvel Cinematic Universe tie-ins

 The episodes features a reference to the law firm Goodman, Kurtzberg, and Holliway, which is closely associated with the character She-Hulk in the comics; a modern-day version of the law firm, Goodman, Lieber, Kurtzberg & Holliway, appears in the MCU in the Marvel Studios Disney+ series She-Hulk: Attorney at Law (2022).

 Release

 Broadcast

 "Now is Not the End" was first aired in the United States as part of the two-hour series premiere on ABC on January 6, 2015.
 It was aired alongside the US broadcast in Canada on CTV.

 Home media

-The episode was released on Blu-ray and DVD along with the rest of the first season on September 18, 2015, as an Amazon.com exclusive.
+The episode was released on Blu-ray and DVD along with the rest of the first season on September 18, 2015, as an Amazon exclusive.

 Reception

 Ratings

 In the United States the episode received a 1.9/6 percent share among adults between the ages of 18 and 49, meaning that it was seen by 1.9 percent of all households, and 6 percent of all of those watching television at the time of the broadcast.
 It was watched by 6.91 million viewers.
 The Canadian broadcast gained 2.35 million viewers, the third highest for that day and the seventh highest for the week.